hube/AndroidRhinoJsTest/README.md

     try {
-        // Create and enter a JavaScript Context mJsContext = Context.enter();
+        // Create and enter a JavaScript Context
+        // Note that this is an instance of org.mozilla.javascript.Context NOT android.content.Context mJsContext = Context.enter();

         // Disable optimizations.
 This is necessary or else we get this exception: